 When Jeremy did arrive, I found myself finally embracing the good signs, of which there were quite a few.
 The fact that I'd made it a week without really noticing anything was wrong was great because it meant there weren't any signs of labor.
 Then I made it through the weekend at the hospital sans contractions.
 The baby still appeared to be growing normally, and was actually measuring (weight-wise) a week or two ahead of schedule.
 This was all promising because, really, there's nothing anyone can do about it but wait.
 There's no surgery that can be performed or medication that can cause it to heal.
 Basically, I just needed to wait for signs of infection or labor, and hope for the best.

 Jeremy and I debated for the next few days whether we were going to stay in Texas or fly back to Oxford, and with a million different factors weighing in, finally decided to fly back to the UK.
 One doctor suggested that if we were going to do it, making the pond jump before we hit our unborn's brink of viability was really the only time.
-We went to the doctor when we got home, she told us what to watch for and when to come back to the hospital, and I was admitted at the end of the week for blood loss.
+We went to the doctor when we got back to Oxford.
+She told us what to watch for and when to come back to the hospital, and I was admitted at the end of the week for blood loss.
 I stayed for a few days until I was stable again, went home, and was back a week later.
 After a few days of still not being stable, my doctor said, "I think you're here for the long haul," which was really, really hard to hear.
 It had only been the start of my second full week living in the hospital and I was going a little crazy.
 Every time I had a major gush of blood they brought me across the hall from the delivery rooms for monitoring.
 I'd spend a day or so there and then be brought back to the maternity ward.
 A few times a day I waddled down to the monitoring room to listen for contractions and monitor the baby's heartbeat.
 I was hot, I was exhausted, and the normal discomfort of pregnancy was amplified because I'd lost my cushion around the baby.
 I really would've just slept through my time at the hospital except that a nurse or midwife came in every few hours to check my vitals, give me antibiotics, or just make sure I wasn't losing blood.

 I did have a number of visitors (despite the somewhat insane restrictions on visiting hours - 3-4PM and 6-8PM.
 The only exception to that rule was Jeremy, not Berlin).
 While I was in the hospital Jeremy's sisters came to visit the UK, so when I had energy I would go to the park across the street from the hospital and sit and chat with them.
 And outside of my desire for contact with the outside world, it was pretty life-saving that they came because Jeremy was trying to finish his MBA program and run around after Berlin in addition to making sure I was feeling loved every day.
 So as crazy as everything was, it went as smoothly as we could've ever hoped for.